-- 1. Push the button to switch from one program to the next. - 2.
-You will hear one or more beeps.
-The number of beeps indicates which program you have selected. - 3.
-When you turn your hearing aids off and on again, they will return to the default settings, which are program 1 and the pre-set volume.
+- Push the button to switch from one program to the next.
+Your hearing aids will beep to confirm the change.
+The number of beeps indicates which program you have selected. - To get back to the default listening program, keep scrolling, or turn your hearing aids off and on again.